 In the 1970s and ’80s Hockney even went so far as to paint the floor of his own LA pool with a mural of the same kind of pink and blue apostrophe-shaped ripple motifs he had become known for; as well as the pool at the Roosevelt Hotel in Hollywood, which provided the glamorous denizens of LA with the opportunity to become the subject of their own Hockney pool painting.

 As a culmination of Hockney’s most iconic motifs, Portrait of an Artist (Pool with Two Figures) has become one of his most celebrated and recognisable images.
-In addition to being the subject of Hazan’s film it has appeared in numerous retrospectives, and in 2017 was the cover image for the catalogue accompanying Tate Modern’s retrospective, David Hockney (which toured to the Centre Pompidou in Paris and the Met in New York).
+In addition to being the subject of Hazan’s film it has appeared in numerous retrospectives, and in 2017 was the cover image for the catalogue accompanying Tate Britain’s retrospective, David Hockney (which toured to the Centre Pompidou in Paris and the Met in New York).
 The show attracted almost half a million people, becoming Tate’s most visited exhibition ever.